 Having so many different types of orchids makes it difficult to give general advice on plant care, but the most common home-grown orchids are hybrid types, and therefore the advice on this article will be based on this type of orchid.

 How Long Do Orchids Live?
-The Life Cycle of an Orchid
+The Lifespan and Life Cycle of an Orchid

 Observing this process might make you worried your whole plant is dying, but it’s just a part of the flowering process, and completely normal.